JR Motorsports: Truck No. 49 history

-In 2016, the team fielded a second truck numbered 49 for Nick Drake, like Cole Custer a Haas Racing Development driver, beginning at Dover.
+In 2016, the team fielded a second truck numbered 49 for Nick Drake, a Haas Racing Development driver like Cole Custer, beginning at Dover.
 The entry was fielded in a collaboration with Premium Motorsports, a fellow Truck Series team which normally runs the No. 49.
 Drake's paint scheme is similar to Cole Custer's, with the same Haas Automation sponsorship.
 In Drake's first career start at Dover, he finished a solid sixteenth.
 Drake made his second start at Iowa Speedway.
 The truck did not make any other starts with JR Motorsports equipment.
 Like the No. 00, the No. 49 was shut down due to sponsor Haas Automation leaving the team.